-There were eleven compounds that were not detected at all during 2013, which is up from the seven non-detect compounds in 2012.
-There were nine compounds that were detected in five percent, or less, of the samples in 2013.
-This is a decrease from 2012, where 16 compounds were detected in five percent, or less, of the samples.
-This list of nine compounds includes many compounds that are chiefly emitted by stationary sources.
+There were nine compounds that were not detected at all during 2014, which is down from the eleven non-detect compounds in 2013.
+There were seven compounds that were detected in five percent, or less, of the samples in 2014.
+This is a decrease from 2013, where nine compounds were detected in five percent, or less, of the samples.
+This list of seven compounds includes many compounds that are chiefly emitted by stationary sources.
 It appears that these source types are not present in the immediate vicinity of the Grand Junction station.

-Table 6 summarizes the annual mean concentrations for each of the 58 VOCs measured during the study, from 2004 through 2013.
+Table 6 summarizes the annual mean concentrations for each of the 58 VOCs measured during the study, from 2004 through 2014.
 Compounds that have bolded values are MQO Core Analytes.
 Compounds with italicized values were detected in less than 90% of the samples for the year.
 It should be noted that the annual means were calculated by replacing all "non-detect" values with one-half of the sample MDL.
 This is an accepted conservative technique for calculating annual values when some of the samples were less than the laboratory's ability to measure.
 As a result of this technique, the average and maximum concentrations are the same if the compound was never detected.
 The compounds are listed in alphabetical order.
 There are several things to note about this table.
 First, the acetonitrile values for all of 2004, and the first three-and-ahalf months of 2005 were voided due to a contamination in the sampler.
 Acrolein was not analyzed until 2005, and carbon disulfide was added to the list of analytes in 2006.
 Removed from this list for 2012 were the compounds of chloromethylbenzene, and methyl ethyl ketone (MEK).
 MEK was added to the carbonyl analysis.
 Chloromethylbenzene was never detected in greater than 90% of samples.

 Table 6.
-VOC Data Summary 2013
+VOC Data Summary 2014